Equine Sports & Rehabilitation Massage

 BHD 25.000 per session.

-This includes static and dynamic assessments, manual therapy – full body massage, stretching, mobilization and if needed bespoke kinesiotaping and/or vibration therapy.
+This includes static and dynamic assessments, manual therapy – full body massage, stretching, mobilization and if needed bespoke kinesiotaping and/or vibration therapy, dry needling and/or LT therapy.

 After each session you will receive a digital client report.